WOMEN IN CAPITAL & FINANCE

 WBC believes that better representation in capital and finance will fuel women-led firms to reach their full potential in the economy.
 We are calling for:

-- The number of female-led institutional funds to grow from 59 to 80 by 2025
+- The number of women-led institutional funds to grow from 59 to 80 by 2025

-- The percentage of AUM managed by female led funds rises from 4% to 10% by 2025
+- The percentage of AUM managed by women led funds rises from 4% to 10% by 2025

 - The percentage of venture capital available to women founders doubles by 2025 from 2.3% in 2018